International College of Digital Innovation, CMU

 Importing and Exporting Data: R provides functions to import data from various file formats (such as CSV, Excel, etc.) into data frames, making it convenient to work with external datasets.
 Similarly, data frames can be exported to these formats as well.

-The data frame is created from multiple vector objects in R by using the data.frame()
+The data frame is created from multiple vector objects in R by using the data.frame() function.

 Example